Paleo Apple Pie Bars

 Apple slices in a bowl being mixed with the orange juice and cinnamon.

-Step 3: Mix together the orange juice mixture to pour over the apple slices and toss them to combine.
+Step 3: Make the apple pie filling by mixing together the orange juice mixture to pour over the apple slices and toss them to combine.

 Adding the apple slices over the top of the shortbread crust.